Lalit48/JP-MORGANONLINE-LITE-INTERNSHIP/README.md

     - public double getCashValue(): Calculates and returns the total cash value, which includes the original cash value plus a conversion of miles to cash using the conversion factor 0.0035.
     - public int getMilesValue(): Calculates and returns the total miles value, which includes the original miles value plus a conversion of cash to miles using the inverse of the conversion factor.

+* Task 2 (Unit testing)

+In Secound Task
+ Conversion Rate Constant:

+  - The conversion rate constant is defined as milesToCashConversionRate with a value of 0.0035.
+This constant is used to convert miles to cash.

+ Constructors:

+  - There are two constructors available.
+One constructor initializes the object with a cash value, while the other constructor initializes it with a miles value.

+ Getter Methods:

+  - The getCashValue() method calculates and returns the total cash value, which includes the original cash value plus the conversion of miles to cash.
+On the other hand, the getMilesValue() method calculates and returns the total miles value, which includes the original miles value plus the conversion of cash to miles.

+ Test Methods:

+  - There are two test methods implemented using JUnit's @Test annotations.
+The first test method, convert_from_cash_to_miles, verifies if the conversion from cash to miles is correct.
+The second test method, convert_from_miles_to_cash, checks if the conversion from miles to cash is correct.